 Writing an effective article is a challenging assignment.
 The following guidelines are provided to assist authors in submitting manuscripts.

 The International Dental Research publishes original and review articles related to the scientific and applied aspects of dentistry.
 Moreover, the International Dental Research has a diverse readership that includes full-time clinicians, full-time academicians, residents, students and scientists.
 Effective communication with this diverse readership requires careful attention to writing style.

-You should use Manuscript Preparation Template in order to prepare Manuscript File.
+Manuscript Preparation Template should be used in order to prepare Manuscript File.
 Click to Download

 General Points on Composition

 Authors are strongly encouraged to analyze their final draft with both software (e.g., spelling and grammar programs) and colleagues who have expertise in English grammar.
 References listed at the end of this section provide a more extensive review of rules of English grammar and guidelines for writing a scientific article.
 Always remember that clarity is the most important feature of scientific writing.
 Scientific articles must be clear and precise in their content and concise in their delivery since their purpose is to inform the reader.
 The Editor reserves the right to edit all manuscripts or to reject those manuscripts that lack clarity or precision, or have unacceptable grammar.
 The following list represents common errors in manuscripts submitted to the International Dental Research:

 a.
 The paragraph is the ideal unit of organization.
 Paragraphs typically start with an introductory sentence that is followed by sentences that describe additional detail or examples.
 The last sentence of the paragraph provides conclusions and forms a transition to the next paragraph.
 Common problems include one-sentence paragraphs, sentences that do not develop the theme of the paragraph (see also section “c”, below), or sentences with little to no transition within a paragraph.